DecodedCo/brand.decoded.com/pages/typography.md

 Source Sans embodies the open, friendly approach Decoded bring to the world, being approachable and yet sophisticated and modern.

 - If unavailable we fall back to Helvetica Neue, Helvetica and then Arial.
-- Wherever possible only Light and Semibold weights should be used.
+- Wherever possible only Light, Regular and Semibold weights should be used.

 Our secondary typeface is Source Serif Pro.